Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Break Crates
 [ ] Weapon UI
 [ ] Spawn Item Locations
-[CORE]
+[ ] Dynamic Objects (objects which move around the map and can be removed and added) [CORE]
 [ ] FIX Google Login
 [COMPLETED]